 This espresso maker is really about one thing which is making a great shot of black coffee.
 So if you are looking for a machine that allows for customization and lots of features then this might not be the coffee machine for you.
 But if you are looking for a high quality machine which will last, is easy to use, and makes a great shot, then this model is a real contender.

 Breville Duo Temp Pro – Best for the Money

-The Duo Temp basically takes the best features of the Breville Infuser and puts them in a far more affordable model.
-If you are hesitant to put in the extra money for the Infuser but want a quality machine that will last then this is probably our favourite option.
+The Breville Duo Temp basically takes the best features of the Breville Infuser and puts them in a far more affordable model.
+If you are hesitant to put in the extra money for the Infuser but want a quality machine that will last then this is probably our favorite option.

 This is a particularly great entry level machine for those just entering the espresso scene.
 It is powerful, makes great coffee, and yet is relatively simple to use.
 If you are looking for a quality machine that won’t break the bank then this machine is a great option.

-The Brera is a bit of an outlier on this list as the only Super-Automatic machine.
-And the reason for this is that generally good Super Automatics are expensive.
+The Gaggia Brera is a bit of an outlier on this list as the only super automatic espresso machine.
+And the reason for this is that generally good super automatics are expensive.
 But the Gaggia Brera is an outstanding exception.

 This machine makes a great cup of coffee at the push of a couple of buttons.
-Basically, you put in whole beans and this machine grinds them for you (with five different grind settings available), tamps it, pre-infuses the grind, and then pours the extracted coffee through the grouphead.
+Basically, you put in whole beans and the machine grinds them for you (with five different grind settings available), tamps it, pre-infuses the grind, and then pours the extracted coffee through the group head.
 It also comes with a Panarello steaming wand so you can froth your own milk.

 The Gaggia Brera is a great option if you are looking for an all-in-one machine that will give you quality espresso without all the effort of semi automatics.